Zhou involved in frightening 1st-lap crash at British GP

 After the race was stopped, “several people attempted to enter the track,” F1 said in a statement.
 “These people were immediately removed and the matter is now being dealt with by the local authorities.”

-Local police had warned Friday they knew of plans for spectators to enter the track as part of a protest, but didn’t identify any people or group.
+Local police had warned Friday spectators might enter the track as part of a protest.
+An environmental group called Just Stop Oil said that five of its activists had entered the track and sat down.

+The group also tried to disrupt some Premier League soccer games in England in recent months.
+Just Stop Oil named one of those on the track at Silverstone on Sunday as a protestor who also attached himself to a goal post at a game in March between Everton and Newcastle.

 The “halo” device around the cockpit played a prominent role earlier Sunday in a Formula Two race at Silverstone when Dennis Hauger’s car landed on top of rival Roy Nissany’s car.
 The incident was reminiscent of a crash in F1 involving Max Verstappen and Lewis Hamilton at the Italian Grand Prix last year.